hyperledger/indy-hipe/text/protocols/README.md

 ### Message Families

 A Message family is a collection of messages, and serves as the _interface_ of the protocol.
 Each protocol has a primary message family, and the name of the protocol is the name of the primary message family.
 For all practical purposes, the primary message family (complete with documentation of the roles, states, events and constraints) _is_ the protocol.

 ### Ingredients

 An agent protocol has the following ingredients:

 * _primary message family name and version_
+* _adopted messages_
 * _roles_
 * _state_ and _sequencing rules_
 * _events that can change state_ -- notably, _messages_
 * _constraints that provide trust and incentives_

-### How to define a protocol message family
+### How to define a protocol or message family

 To define a protocol, write a HIPE.
 The [tictactoe 1.0 protocol]( tictactoe-1.0/README.md) is attached to this HIPE as an example.